Sivac07/Academic_Projects/README.md

 # Academic_Projects
-Theae are my academic projects.
+These are my academic projects.